 Before eugenists and others who are laboring for racial betterment can succeed, they must first clear the way for Birth Control.
-Like the advocates of Birth Control, the eugenists, for instance, are seeking to assist the race toward the elimination of the unfit. … Birth control of itself, by freeing the reproductive instinct from its present chains, will make a better race… Eugenics without birth control seems to us a house built upon the sands.
-It is at the mercy of the rising stream of the unfit.[iv]
+Like the advocates of Birth Control, the eugenists, for instance, are seeking to assist the race toward the elimination of the unfit….
+Birth control of itself, by freeing the reproductive instinct from its present chains, will make a better race….
+Eugenics without birth control seems to us a house built upon the sands.
+It is at the mercy of the rising stream of the unfit.4

 Sanger followed eugenic reasoning to its logical conclusion ― that charity is “dysgenic,” leading to a degradation of the human race.
-She said that “We are now in a state where our charities, our compensation acts, our pensions, hospitals, and even our drainage and sanitary equipment all tend to keep alive the sickly and the weak, who are allowed to propagate and in turn produce a race of degenerates.”[vii]
-One BCR advertisement proclaimed, “Giving to charities merely perpetuates the evil ― Birth Control means prevention!”[viii]
-And Edward East proclaimed that “Well‑intentioned philanthropy and social service is nothing but a brutal gesture to posterity.”[ix]
+She said, “We are now in a state where our charities, our compensation acts, our pensions, hospitals, and even our drainage and sanitary equipment all tend to keep alive the sickly and the weak, who are allowed to propagate and in turn produce a race of degenerates.”7

 Of course, then as now, if the lowly do not immediately embrace the Utopian plans of the elite, they must be whipped into line by greater and greater degrees of coercive pressure.
-Sanger herself said that “Possibly drastic and Spartan methods may be forced upon society if it continues complacently to encourage the chance and chaotic breeding that has resulted from our stupidly cruel sentimentalism.”[xi]
-She also opined that “To meet this problem [of dysgenics] as a great scientist has recently pointed out, we need not more of the fit, but fewer of the unfit.
-The propagation of the degenerate, the imbecile, the feeble-minded, should be prevented.”[xii]
+Sanger herself said, “Possibly drastic and Spartan methods may be forced upon society if it continues complacently to encourage the chance and chaotic breeding that has resulted from our stupidly cruel sentimentalism.”11 She also said, “To meet this problem [of dysgenics] as a great scientist has recently pointed out, we need not more of the fit, but fewer of the unfit.
+The propagation of the degenerate, the imbecile, the feeble-minded, should be prevented.”1

 The doctors who wrote for The Birth Control Review openly advocated what they called a “medical utopia with birth control.”
-J. Walter Carr, M.D. wrote that “The community would have to take suitable precautions in self defense and might decree that all adolescents should be examined at puberty and steps taken to sterilize those who could not reasonably be expected to beget healthy children.”[xvi]
-Another physician, Anna Blount, wrote that
+J. Walter Carr, M.D. wrote, “The community would have to take suitable precautions in self defense and might decree that all adolescents should be examined at puberty and steps taken to sterilize those who could not reasonably be expected to beget healthy children.”16 Another physician, Anna Blount, wrote:

 There they are, a motley group, from the gay, light-hearted moron, who cannot make an intelligent plan, even to do mischief; to the doddering idiot, the crafty paranoiac, the wretched epileptic, the moral imbecile, the chronic criminal with hereditary taint, and even the village ne’er-do-well.
 What do they cost us, in wealth, in labor and in misery?
 They must be eliminated.
-Eugenics makes birth control imperative.… But whatever the means this stream of human waste must be deflected from the melting-pot.… Godspeed the day when the unwilling mother, with her weak, puny body, her sad, anemic unlovely face, and her dependent whine, will be no more.
-In that day, we shall see a race of American thoroughbreds, if not the superman.[xvii]
+Eugenics makes birth control imperative.… But whatever the means this stream of human waste must be deflected from the melting-pot.… Godspeed the day when the unwilling mother, with her weak, puny body, her sad, anemic, unlovely face, and her dependent whine, will be no more.
+In that day, we shall see a race of American thoroughbreds, if not the superman.17

 This loathing of the less fortunate saturates the pages of The Birth Control Review.
-Frequent contributor George Kilpatrick wrote that
+Frequent contributor George Kilpatrick wrote:

 What a contrast to the attitude of St. Lawrence, who said of the blind, maimed and leprous, “These are the treasures of the Church!”

-Of course, then as now, Sanger’s opponents were smeared with every vicious label the writers for The Birth Control Review could muster, including “enemies of humanity” and “savage traitors.”[xix]
+Of course, then as now, Sanger’s opponents were smeared with every vicious label the writers for The Birth Control Review could muster, including “enemies of humanity” and “savage traitors.”19